Sir-Fenrir/simple-object-loader/README.md

 # Simple Object Loader

-Made to make the creation of new furniture etc. easier, as long as no complex/new behaviors are required.
+Made to make the creation of new furniture and clothes easier, as long as no complex/new behaviors are required.

 ## Setup
 When creating new objects to load using this mod, there are a few steps that are required: